Bridging the gap: Six tools to help you become a citizen scientist and contribute to scientific research

 Observe and share climate changes in your community

-The small changes people see in their backyards, neighborhoods, and towns are essential to understanding how weather patterns and the changing climate affects local communities,
+The small changes people see in their backyards, neighborhoods, and towns are essential to understanding how weather patterns and the changing climate affect local communities.

-Through the ISeeChange website, users combine detailed stories and photos to record the changes they observe in their environment and how it impacts them.
+Through the ISeeChange website, users combine detailed stories and photos to record the changes they observe in their environment and how they impact them.
 This information can help local organizations, engineers, and city planners advocate for solutions to mitigate the worst effects of climate change.

 Snap a picture of a squirrel

 Since 1997, Project Squirrel has been collecting data on squirrel populations and their habitats in North America.
-During this time, thousands of people participated!
+Run on the SciStarter website (where you can find other citizen science opportunities), thousands of people have recorded their local squirrels.

 It doesn't matter where you live — in the city, suburbs, or country — everyone is encouraged to become a 'squirrel monitor' and help collect data on urban biodiversity.
-Simply snap a picture of a local squirrel and provide information about when and where it was taken.
+Simply snap a picture of a squirrel in your area and provide information about when and where it was taken.

 Help monitor light pollution